 Constantine Theater

 The theater was originally built as the Pawhuska House Hotel in the 1880’s.
 In 1911, Mr. C.C.
-Constantine purchased the building and remodeled it into the elegant Constantine Theater.
+Constantine purchased the building and remodeled it into the elegant Constantine Theater which opened on December 12, 1914 with Annette Kellerman in “Neptune’s Daughter”.
+In late-1926 under new owners it was renamed Kihekah Theater.
+In July 1951 it was taken over by Video Independent Theatres Inc.

 The theater was closed in 1970, after many profitable years.
 In 1987, a group of concerned citizens led by Eileen Monger, began a long, tedious renovation.
-It is now complete, with a live stage in Greek Revival Style and a seating capacity of 589 and outstanding acoustics.
-The theatre is listed on the National Register of Historic Places and the National League of Historic Theatres.
+It was renamed Constantine Theater with renovations now complete, operating as a live stage in the Greek Revival style building.
+It has a seating capacity of 589 and outstanding acoustics.
+The theater is listed on the National Register of Historic Places and the National League of Historic Theatres.

-The Constantine is also known for being haunted.
-According to witnesses, sounds of a barroom brawl can be heard in the historic theater.
+The Constantine Theater is also known for being haunted.
+According to witnesses, sounds of a bar-room brawl can be heard in the historic theater.

 Contributed by Lauren Grubb